alyciacan/flashcards-game/README.md

 ## Wins 🏆 and Challenges 😠
 🏆 I pushed myself to complete this project a day ahead of schedule, to make extra time for studying!
+🏆 Used Trello to manage and organize my work
 🏆 I had a lot of fun writing classes (I geek out on class-to-class interactions!)
 🏆 This was my first time diving in test-first!
 😠 I found writing all my own imports/exports a bit challenging